Can you please provide a brief overview of your journey in the film and TV industry?

 My dad bought me a Sony Hi-8 camcorder in grade 6 and forever changed the trajectory of my life.

-Gonzo:
+Going Gonzo:

 Discovering Hunter S. Thompson and David Foster Wallace changed my trajectory again.
+The idea that documentary could be fun changed everything.

 Werner Herzog:

 My wife Rebecca became a filmmaker, and it opened a whole new realm of possibilities.
 Now we’re able to double our output!
-And hopefully my four-year old son Knight will one day operate a boom for me.
+And hopefully my four-year old son will one day operate a boom for me.
 Triple the output!